Who is Andrew Hersey?

 What's with the drawings?

 They're just fun little exercises in figure drawing, and expand on the characters who live in Andrew's imagination.
-You can find the stories behind some of those characters at andrewhersey.art.

-Yeah, but who are all these people, and why are they all naked?
+Yeah, but who are all these people?

 Is the photo journal like a blog or something?